jeremenichelli/jeremenichelli.github.io/_posts/2017-02-20-react-views-smooth-transitions.md

 }
 ```

-Applying this to each view in you project might be a good indication that a decorator or a reusable component containing all this logic _just once_ might be worth.
+If you find yourself writing this same logic repeatedly in several parts of a project it might be worth to build a decorator or a reusable component containing all this logic in just one place.

 ## Wrap-up